 If your tubeless tires do not have either industry-standard UST or Road Tubeless labels, you may end up having tires that poorly fit your bike’s rims.

 You may need to use an air compressor when you are installing them.
 You would need some liquid sealant to maintain the supple casings’ grit and improve traction.

-Because of their unique qualities, each of the tire types is used for a specific purpose.
-It is possible to use more than one tire-type for the same purpose, but there will always be the best tire-type for that activity.
+Each of the tire types is used for a specific purpose because of their unique qualities.
+It is possible to use more than one tire type for the same purpose, but there will always be the best tire type for that activity.

 Here are some examples of surfaces where your bike tires can run comfortably depending on their characteristic features:

 Most of the bike tires you see on the road are obviously clinchers.
-They have become the standard for road biking because of several reasons which include but are not limited to their affordability, easiness to install and maintain, consistency and reliability in use, and availability in various forms.
+They have become the standard for road biking because of several reasons which include but are not limited to their affordability, easiness of installation and maintenance, consistency and reliability in use, and availability in various forms.

 Next to the clinchers, for road biking, are the tubular tires.
 For the fact that they rarely become pinch flat or punctured, they may provide cyclists some great comfort while running on hard, rough surfaces.

 Even though very few bikers may want to use tubeless tires for road biking, you can still find some bikers using them.